jdgoldie/cassandra-docker-compose/README.md

 ### Future

-* Write a full blog entry to expand on docker-compose.yml
+* Write a full blog entry to expand on `docker-compose.yml`
-* Get Ops Center working
+* Get Ops Center working :+1:
 * Use labels for datacenters instead of using environment variables.
 * Sample application that writes to/from the cluster to demonstrate seamless failover.

+:octocat: